19 Fun Things to Do in Roma Norte, Mexico City

 Taqueria Orinoco

-This red & white taqueria chain is a favourite with locals and tourists, who like to chow down on their three signature tacos, chicharron, al pastor and bistec, which come on a small flour tortilla.
+This red-and-white taqueria chain is a favourite with locals and tourists, who like to chow down on their three signature tacos, chicharron, al pastor and bistec, which come on a small flour tortilla.
 Skip their smashed potatoes, and order another taco instead!

 El Califa